TxSSC/grunt-carpenter/Readme.md

 Type: `String`
 Default: `"data.json"`

 Filename of the file that contains template information regarding the current file.
 This file fill be looked for upwards in the directory tree.
 Any keys apart from `layout` and `template` will be merged into the data object before templates are rendered.

+See [test/fixtures/content/data.json](test/fixtures/content/data.json) for used test fixture data file examples.

 #### metadataDelimiter
 Type: `String`